vmchale/kempe/docs/manual.md

 }
 ```

-Unlike the frontend and type checker, the backend is incomplete.
+Unlike the frontend and type checker, the backend is dodgy.

 ## Internals